derekTurner/Javascript-Games-Fund-25/Block_3/section_1c/setup.md

 derek@TurnerHub:~$
 ```
 Note that you as a named user do not have full privelidges on the system.
 This is reserved for the root user.
 In general it is preferred not to go in as the root user to protect yourself from causing dabage from an unitentional code error.
 If you need to do an operation which requires root privelidges you can use the sudo command.

+The exit command will close the ubuntu window.

+> exit

 Opening powerShell again, you can confirm which version of WSL you have with